LordSomen/FoodAnalysis-and-Modeling/README.md

 # Food Analysis & Modeling

-This project is trying to Process , Analyze and Create Predictive modeling on a large set Food Data by Using Text Mining and NLP processes.
+This project is trying to Process , Analyze and Create Predictive modeling on a large set Food Data by Using Text Mining and NLP processes On Different type of Machine Learning Algorithms and evaluate & compare the performances depending on different factors.

 ## Description